JuliaData/DataFrames.jl/docs/src/man/basics.md

 # First Steps with DataFrames.jl

-The first and important part to work with DataFrames.jl, is to install it.
+If want to use the DataFrames.jl package you need to install it first.
 You can do it using the following commands:

 ```julia